Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit Inspire 3

 The Fitbit Inspire 3 is a sight for sore eyes.
-With a bright, colorful touchscreen, a slimmer, rounded aesthetic, and plenty of tracking features to help keep you active, Fitbit’s entry-level fitness tracker for 2022 may be the best value Fitbit for new users.
+With a bright, colorful touchscreen, a slimmer, rounded aesthetic, and plenty of tracking features to help keep you active, Fitbit’s entry-level fitness tracker may be the Fitbit for new users.
 It’s affordable and comfortable, and it comes with six months of free access to Fitbit Premium.
 Find out more in our Fitbit Inspire 3 review.

 What you need to know about the Fitbit Inspire 3